 Schools and their staff form part of the wider safeguarding system for children.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.

-(Keeping Children Safe in Education - DfE, 2018)
+(Keeping Children Safe in Education - DfE, 2019)

 This Child Protection policy is for all staff, parents, governors, volunteers and the wider school community.
-It forms part of the safeguarding arrangements for our school and should be read in conjunction with the following:
+It forms part of the safeguarding arrangements for our school and should be read in conjunction with the school Behaviour Policy, the Staff Code of Conduct, the Safeguarding Response to Children Missing from Education Policy, and also with the Keeping Children Safe in Education DfE document 2019.